Back to Blog

 Sometimes it matters a lot:

-- Trust-based sales: Consulting, agencies, financial services — your website IS your credibility before anyone talks to you
+• Trust-based sales: Legal, financial, consulting, healthcare — your website IS your credibility before anyone talks to you

-- Premium positioning: If you charge premium prices, you need premium signals.
-A cheap-looking site undercuts expensive pricing.
+• Premium positioning: If you charge premium prices, you need premium signals.
+A cheap-looking site undercuts expensive pricing faster than any discount

-- Competitive markets: When prospects are comparing you to others, the more professional site often wins the shortlist
+• Competitive markets: When prospects are comparing you to three or four competitors, the more professional site often wins the shortlist before any conversation happens

-- Digital-first businesses: E-commerce, SaaS, online services — your website is the entire experience
+• Digital-first businesses: E-commerce, SaaS, online services — your website is the entire experience, not a marketing asset for it

 What You Can Do About It